hugoflug/hake/README.md

 deploying: Deploy {service = Service foo-service, environment = EuProduction, version = Version 2af667b}
 ```

-They can also be called with a more CLI-friendly syntax:
+They can also be called with a more CLI-friendly sugared syntax:

 ```
 > hake deploy service=foo-service environment=EuProduction version=2af667b